Dr Sam Hughes

 Exeter EX1 2LU

-I am one of the founding members of the UK Chronic Pain Neurotechnology Network (CPNN+): A UKRI-funded academic-clinical-patient network+ dedicated to next-generation neurotechnology for chronic pain launched in 2022 (www.cpnn.ac.uk).
+I am a founding member of the UK Chronic Pain Neurotechnology Network (CPNN+), a UKRI-funded academic-clinical-patient initiative launched in 2022, focused on accelerating the development of next-generation neurotechnologies for chronic pain (www.cpnn.ac.uk).

-I helped to establish the Exeter Pain Group, which comprises experts from various fields, including neuroscience, psychology, data science and clinical medicine with a view to understand phenotypic characteristics of pain conditions and to help inform more effective pain management.
+In 2022 I established the Exeter Pain Group, which comprises experts from various fields, including neuroscience, psychology, data science and clinical medicine with a view to understand phenotypic characteristics of pain conditions and to help inform more effective pain management.